 - The General Series, co-written with David Drake, a future history inspired the actual history of 5th-century Byzantium.

 - Island in the Sea of Time (Series), in which a mysterious phenomenon transports the island of Nantucket from modern times into the Bronze Age.

 - The Lords of Creation series, in which the space probes of the 1960s discovered that the Planetary Romances were right all along: Mars and Venus are habitable, and inhabited by Humanoid Aliens.
 And dinosaurs.

 - The Peshawar Lancers, stand-alone novel in which a series of comet strikes in the 19th century destroyed much of Europe and North America, and what's left of the British Empire is ruled from India.

 - Two novels in The Ship Who series

-- Shadowspawn, about an Always Chaotic Evil evolutionary offshoot of humanity that is the source of both the vampire and werewolf, and more generally every monster, legends.
+- The Shadowspawn, about an Always Chaotic Evil evolutionary offshoot of humanity that is the source of both the vampire and werewolf, and more generally every monster legend.